Our Wellbeing Hub

 - how to establish a parenting relationship with your ex-partner.

-Our Parenting After Parting course is an online course with a range of e-learning materials (including videos) supported by live one-hour coaching sessions hosted by Elaine Halligan of The Parent Practice and Elizabeth Fletcher of FLiP on Zoom.
-The live coaching sessions are group sessions giving participants the opportunity to exchange ideas with other parents going through divorce or separation.
-The course is priced at £200 per person (including VAT) for the e-learning materials and live coaching sessions.
+Our Parenting After Parting course is an online course with a range of e-learning materials (including videos) supported by a 60-minute bespoke coaching session hosted by Elaine Halligan, a parenting expert and founder of The Parent Practice , on Zoom.
+The course is priced at £340 per person (including VAT) for the e-learning materials and bespoke coaching session.

-Feedback on Parenting After Parting from former clients and further information on the Parenting After Parting course dates can be found on our dedicated Parenting After Parting page here.
+Feedback on Parenting After Parting from former clients and further information on the Parenting After Parting course can be found on our dedicated Parenting After Parting page.

 If you would like to speak to a member of our team about our Parenting After Parting course, please contact Wendy Hoare at FLiP.